-- 40. (1) Government must observe and adhere to the spirit of co-operative governance.
-In particular, government within each sphere - - (a) must be loyal to the Constitution, the Republic, and its people; - (b) must respect the constitutional status, institutions, powers and functions of government in the other spheres; - (c) may assume only the powers and functions conferred on it in terms of the Constitution; and - (d) may not exercise any powers or functions in a manner that encroaches on the geographical, functional or institutional integrity of government in another sphere. - (2) National legislation may establish structures and institutions to promote and facilitate inter-governmental relations. - (3) National legislation must provide for appropriate mechanisms and procedures to facilitate settlement of intergovernmental disputes. - (4) An organ of state involved in an intergovernmental dispute must make every reasonable effort to settle the dispute by means of mechanisms and procedures provided for that purpose, and must exhaust all other remedies before it approaches a competent court to resolve the dispute. - (5) If a competent court determines that the requirements of subsection (4) have not been satisfied, it may refer a dispute back to the organs of state involved.
+- 40A (1) All spheres of government and all organs of state within each sphere must cooperate with each other in mutual trust and good faith, and in particular must adhere to agreed procedures and avoid legal proceedings against each other. - (2) An Act of Parliament must establish or provide for structures and institutions to promote and facilitate executive inter-governmental relations. - (3) An Act of Parliament must provide for appropriate mechanisms and procedures to facilitate settlement of inter-governmental disputes. - (4) An organ of state involved in an inter-governmental dispute must make every reasonable effort to settle the dispute by means of mechanisms and procedures provided for that purpose, and must exhaust all other remedies before it approaches a court to resolve the dispute. - (5) If a court determines that the requirements of subsection (4) have not been satisfied, it may refer a dispute back to the organs of state involved.

-Chapter 4 Parliament
+Parliament